San Jose State vs. Wyoming NCAA Football Odds, Plays and Insights | October 30, 2021

 Over/Under Insights

-- San Jose State has combined with its opponents to score more than 41 points in four of eight games this season.
+- San Jose State has combined with its opponents to put up more than 40.5 points in four of eight games this season.

-- In 50% of Wyoming's games this season (3/6), the teams combined to score more than Saturday's total of 41.
+- Wyoming and its opponents have combined to score more than 40.5 points in three of six games this season.

-- The two teams combine to average 42.5 points per game, 1.5 more than the over/under in this contest.
+- The combined points per game average of the two teams, 42.5, is two points greater than Saturday's over/under.

-- In 2021, games involving the Cowboys have averaged a total of 48.6 points, 7.6 more than the set over/under in this contest.
+- In 2021, games involving the Cowboys have averaged a total of 48.6 points, 8.1 more than the set total in this contest.

 San Jose State Stats and Trends

-- San Jose State has three wins against the spread in eight games this season.
+- San Jose State has played eight games, with three wins against the spread.

 - The Spartans have covered the spread twice this season when favored by 3 points or more (in four chances).

-- San Jose State is 2-1 against the spread and 3-0 overall in games when it records more than 21.1 points.
+- San Jose State is 2-1 against the spread and 3-0 overall this season when the team puts up more than 21.1 points.

-- In games that San Jose State churns out over 311.1 yards, the team is 3-2 against the spread and 3-2 overall.
+- When San Jose State amasses over 311.1 yards, the team is 3-2 against the spread and 3-2 overall.

 - The Spartans have turned the ball over 16 times this season, seven more turnovers than the Cowboys have forced (9).